AdobeDocs/analytics.en/help/landing/an-landing.md

 * Most of the pre-built reports under the previous Adobe Analytics [!UICONTROL Reports] menu located at the top.
 These reports are now displayed in [Analysis Workspace](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/home.html?lang=en).
 * Anything your company has built for you.

+>[!IMPORTANT]
+>
+>Under Reports, a Favorites folder shows up only if you mark a new report as a favorite.
+No pre-existing Reports & Analytics favorites are carried forward.

 ![](assets/reports-tab.png)

 As previously mentioned, only the most commonly used reports that were formerly grouped in Reports & Analytics are available here.
 A handful of rarely used or no-longer-relevant reports were not migrated over.
 See the FAQ below for more detail.

 Here are the new menus and their submenus.
 If you cannot find a specific report, do a "Search on page" to find it.

 | Menu item | Reports under this menu item |
 | --- | --- |